toucansites/try-o-template/contents/posts/new-post/index.md

 ### Step 4: Write the Post Content

-1. Below the metadata in `index.md`, add the full content of your post in Markdown format.
+1. Below the metadata in `index.md`, write the full content of your post using Markdown.
 Example:

    ```
    ---
    type: post